lukateg/strength-age/README.md

 -- set each form to not be redirectable back to

 -TEST GENERATION
--- add additional prompt section to test generation so user can add additional instruction for test -- add importing previous tests when generating test so AI knows not to generate same questions --  add dashboard for number of lessons, pass rate, total tests, test review in one of the navigation to single class page -- implement custom question number per lesson
+-- add importing previous tests when generating test so AI knows not to generate same questions --  add dashboard for number of lessons, pass rate, total tests, test review in one of the navigation to single class page -- implement custom question number per lesson